 British lawmakers call on Starmer to boycott Zionist regime

-The letter said: We express our deep concern about the cruel violence against Palestinians throughout the occupied Palestinian territories, and we urge Britain to respond to Israel’s widespread and systematic violations of international law.
+The letter said: We express our deep concern about the cruel violence against Palestinians throughout the occupied Palestinian territories, and we urge Britain to respond to Israel’s widespread and systematic violations of iernational law.

-The signatories of the letter called on the London government to “go beyond the sanctions of the settlers and to boycott cabinet officials, including ministers, and to impose sanctions on the Tel Aviv cabinet.”
+The signatories of the letter called on the London governme to “go beyond the sanctions of the settlers and to boycott cabinet officials, including ministers, and to impose sanctions on the Tel Aviv cabinet.”

 The letter states that the Zionist regime’s violation of this clause means that the British has the legal right to suspend or terminate its provisions in full or partially.